On the enumeration of plane bipolar posets and transversal structures: Introduction

-A fruitful approach to oriented planar maps is through bijections (e.g.~\cite{BERNARDI200955}) with walks with a specific step-set in the quadrant, or in a cone, up to shear transformations.
-We rely here on a recent such bijection~\cite{kenyon2019bipolar}, the KMSW bijection, that encodes plane bipolar orientations by certain quadrant walks called \emph{tandem walks}, and that was recently used in the article~\cite{bousquet2020plane} to obtain counting formulas for plane bipolar orientations with control on the face-degrees.
-We show in Section~\ref{sec:corresp} that the KMSW bijection can be furthermore adapted to plane bipolar posets and transversal structures, by a suitable reduction of these models to plane bipolar orientations with some decorations on the faces.
-Building on these specializations, in Section~\ref{sec:exac} we obtain exact enumeration results for plane bipolar posets and transversal structures.
+{{\bf Overview of the results}.} We show in Section~\ref{sec:corresp} that the KMSW bijection can be adapted to plane bipolar posets and transversal structures, by a suitable reduction of these models to plane bipolar orientations with some decorations on the faces.
+Building on these specializations, in Section~\ref{sec:exac} we obtain exact enumeration results.
 In particular, we show that the number $b_n$ of plane bipolar posets on $n+2$ vertices is equal to the number of plane permutations of size $n$ introduced in~\cite{bousquet2007forest} and recently further studied in~\cite{bouvel2018semi}, and that a reduction to small-steps quadrant walks models (which makes coefficient computation faster) can be performed for the number $e_n$ of plane bipolar posets with $n$ edges, and for the number $t_n(v)$ of transversal structures on $n+4$ vertices with weight $v$ per quadrangular inner face.
 In Section~\ref{sec:asymptotic} we then obtain asymptotic formulas for the coefficients $b_n,e_n,t_n(v)$ (with $v\geq 0$), all of the form $c\gamma^nn^{-\alpha}$ with $c>0$ and with $\gamma,\alpha\neq5/2$ explicit.
 Using the approach of~\cite{bostan2012} we then deduce from these estimates that the generating functions for $e_n, t_n(0), t_n(1)$ are not D-finite.
 We also briefly explain that, based on our asymptotic estimates on $t_n(v)$, random transversal structures on $n+4$ vertices with weight $v$ per quadrangular face can be proposed as a model that interpolates between a random lattice (in the regime $v=\Theta(1)$) and a regular lattice (in the regime $v\to\infty$).
 Finally, in Section~\ref{sec:bijec} we provide a direct bijection between plane permutations of size $n$ and plane bipolar posets with $n+2$ vertices, which is similar to the one~\cite{bonichon2010baxter} between Baxter permutations and plane bipolar orientations.